DUNE/computing-training-202112/_episodes/11-expert-in-the-room-larsoft.md

 teaching: 60
 exercises: 0
 questions:
-- How to use mrb
+- How do I check out, modify, and build DUNE code?
 objectives:
+- How to use mrb.
-- Set up your environment
+- Set up your environment.
-- Download source code from DUNE's git repository
+- Download source code from DUNE's git repository.
-- Build it
+- Build it.
-- Run an example program
+- Run an example program.
-- Modify the job configuration for the program
+- Modify the job configuration for the program.
-- Modify the example module to make a custom histogram
+- Modify the example module to make a custom histogram.
-- Test the modified module
+- Test the modified module.
-- Stretch goal -- run the debugger
+- Stretch goal -- run the debugger.
 keypoints:
 - DUNE's software stack is built out of a tree of UPS products.
 - You don't have to build all of the software to make modifications -- you can check out and build one or more products to achieve your goals.